MrCode4/stherm/README.md

 ### What is initial setup exactly?
 The initial setup flow involves configuring several settings for your device.
 These include:
-- Selecting the system type:
+- Selecting the system type, such as:
     - Traditional
     - Heat Pump
     - Cool only
     - Heat Only
-- Configuring the settings for the chosen system type.
+- Configuring the specific settings based on the selected system type.
 - Specifying the accessories your device has.
-You can select between a humidifier, dehumidifier, or none.
+You can select either a humidifier, dehumidifier, or none.
 Each accessory may have additional options.
 - Setting the system run delay.
 - Enabling technician access, which displays a QR code.
 By scanning the QR code, you can view information about the device after logging into your [nuvehvac.com](https://https://www.nuvehvac.com/#EN/USA/user/login/) account.